medy17/dropsilk/ARCHITECTURE.md

 - WebSocket URL resolution is dynamic:
     - If `location.protocol !== 'https:'` → `ws://<host>:8080` (useful on LAN).
     - Else → production `wss://dropsilk-backend.onrender.com`.
+- **Pre-paint script**: A small, inline script in `index.html` reads the animation quality from `localStorage` and applies a class to `<body>` before the first paint.
+This prevents a "flash" of unwanted animations on page load.

 Public assets: